Bloodlines - Preview

 Lace: Hey, Abs!
 Have I got news for you!
-Some really hot guys came in and I got us dates for tonight at 8:00!
+Some really hot guys came in and I got us dates for tomorrow at 8:00!
 I know you have this thing for dark hair, so you can have the dark-haired one; he is MMM!
-Come over to my place this evening and we will get ready together.

-Abbi pocketed her phone and sneaked back to the locker rooms, trying to avoid “Chad” as best she could while she tried to figure out a plan to get out of her arranged date with Lacy and Mr. Dark Hair.
+Abbi pocketed her phone and sneaked back to the locker rooms, trying to avoid “Chad” as best she could while she devised a plan to get out of her arranged date with Mr. Dark Hair.

 I know Lacy means well, but she knows I don’t date.
-The last time I dated, it did not end well at all for the guy… I just want my Tom back.
+The last time I dated, it did not end well at all for hot pants… I just want my Tom back.

-Situation one: Get out of date with Mr. Dar Hair.
+Situation one: Get out of date with Mr. Dark Hair.

 On her way there, however, she was greeted with every reason why she needed her daily workout sessions.

 “Please don’t conk out on me now, my baby,” Abbi said to her old Ford as she leaned her head to the steering wheel and patted the dash.
-In spite of her coaxing, her beat-up old blue sputtered its way to the side of the road and crackled out its last noise as Abbi saw puffy clouds of smoke coming from the engine.
+In spite of her coaxing, her beat up old blue sputtered its way to the side of the road and spit out its last noise as Abbi saw puffy clouds of smoke coming from the engine.

 “No, no, no!” she cried out and smacked the steering wheel a few times before getting out to lift the hood.
 “Ugh…” she groaned when she saw the steam.
 “I better call Jack.
 He’s really good with this car stuff.”